siopao2004/GUI-Activity/README.md

 # GUI-Activity

-I forgot the snapshot for repository, mianhe mianhe hajima~~
+I forgot the snapshot for repository, mianhe mianhe ~~